Hecter94/EndlessSky-PluginArchive/Working/uniques/README.md

 Removes mass and outfit space from some uniques, puts others into unique category, or gives a png if there isn't one.
 Also adds lots of new uniques.<br>
 <br>
 <br>
 Uniques are great!
-Why aren't more ingame?<br>
+Why aren't more ingame?
+If the plugin control.station is installed, that station offers a job to see the status of obtaining the uniques.<br>
 This plugin contains my former plugins unique.fix (just some vanilla unique adjustments), real.fluff (10 unique pets) and lots of new uniques with storylines.<br>
 <br>
 <ul>